 Customer emotion and sentiment can range anywhere from pleased or loving to neutral or angry.
 And as outlined above, experiences drive emotions, which drive sentiment.
 In order to measure sentiment correctly, you must also capture and understand the emotions that drive it.

 (Shameless plug: In today’s customer experience software landscape, very few vendors are able to extract sentiment from feedback.
-But Apptentive can.
+But Alchemer Mobile (formerly Apptentive) can.
 We are closer to the hearts of consumers with Fan Signals™ which allows you to easily measure shifts in sentiment to win back consumers and activate fans.
 Combined with our unique mobile approach, we help your consumers express their feelings for your brand and give you the data to act on it.)

 However, while customer emotion and customer sentiment are always connected, they are also vastly different:

 - Emotions are raw while sentiment is organized.
 Depending on the context, emotion can be intense, quick, and reactionary.
 Sentiment, on the other hand, requires more time to think through.

 - Emotions are quicker to change than sentiment.
 One event can trigger an emotion, whereas sentiment is based on how emotions surrounding a topic (in this case, your brand) change over time.